 Those connected to the SEED network testify that as a result of their SEED experience, they listen to all voices, including their own, with widened attention.
 SEED participants are able to embrace with more confidence and competence the challenges and joys of the many kinds of diversity found in their own lives and in the lives of others.

 Should you be accepted, you would be expected to attend one of three similarly structured SEED New Leaders Weeks.
-Your application indicates the location and date of the week you want to attend in 2017:
+Your application indicates the location and date of the week you want to attend.

 You will also design, coordinate, and facilitate a year-long, monthly SEED seminar in your school, district, or organization with 15-25 of your colleagues during at least one school year.
 SEED New Leaders Week prepares you for the leadership of this seminar.